 It’s a great value when I think I paid more than this for my first Garmin that could only track how far I ran!

-It has wrist based HR which hopefully is better than the Suunto 5 that I tested.
-If you want something simple to use that records all of your running data and offers a bit more feature-wise than the Polar Unite, this is a great pick.
+If you want something simple to use that records all of your running data and offers a bit more feature-wise than the Garmin Forerunner 55, this is a great pick.

 Midrange Running Watches